shiftshapr/context-coding/SETUP_AND_ONBOARDING.md

 - "Cursor, create JAUmemory entries for the problems we find today."
 - "Cursor, split this refactor across 10 Orch tasks with balanced effort."
 - "Cursor, check the distribution for stray markdown files and archive them."
-- "Cursor, set up .cursorrules based on the template in contextcoding/CURSORRULES.md"
+- "Cursor, set up .cursorrules based on the template in contextcoding/CURSORRULES_GENERIC.md (and CURSORRULES_EXTENSION_EXAMPLE.md if building an extension)"

 ## 11. Optional: Create Additional Workflows
 If your team needs a custom workflow: